Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.wasm.v1.QueryInactiveContractResponse"></a>

 ### QueryInactiveContractResponse
-QueryInactiveContractsResponse is the response type for the Query/IsInactiveContract RPC method
+QueryInactiveContractsResponse is the response type for the Query/IsInactiveContract RPC method.

 | Field | Type | Label | Description |